Carrot Harvesting, Handling, & Storage

 Harvesting main crop carrots at our research and trialing farm in Albion, Maine

 Many carrot varieties can be stored, but some store better than others.
 Carrot varieties bred for storage retain their flavor and excellent eating quality even during long-term storage.We recommend 'Bolero' as an excellent storage carrot variety; not only is it a reliable performer year after year, but it demonstrates excellent eating quality both fresh and after long-term storage.
+For an adaptable and flavorful storage variety available in organic seed, we recommend 'Bengala'.

 3 • Harvesting & Preparing Carrots for Storage